williamhbell/LeCroyScopeDAQ/README.md

 Setup the scope parameters
 --------------------------

-The scope settings are controlled by the text file
+The oscilloscope settings are controlled by the text file

 ```
 control/settings.txt